-During the years of therapy, Jean slowly gained the courage to leave her abusive husband.
-In a tremendous act of bravery and hope she finally—with the help of friends and family—left.
-After a few months of freedom, Michael moved in.
+During the years of therapy, Jean slowly amassed enough courage to leave her abusive husband.
+In a tremendous act of bravery, she finally—with the help of friends and family—escaped.
+After a few glorious months of freedom, Michael moved in.
 Michael was worse.
-These heartbreaking stories surround us.
-They leave us dumbfounded.
-Are they just bad luck or is there something more sinister at work motivating poor choices?
-We just reach the crest, escaping the past, the future looks bright, and then we jump right back into despair.
-Beneath consciousness, we have hidden beliefs that motivate behavior.
-Many of these beliefs disrupt peace, spoil plans and destroy relationships.
+These heartbreaking stories are all too common.
+The sorrowful stories of victimhood leave us dumbfounded.
+Are they just prone to bad luck or is there something more sinister motivating poor choices?

 A few harmful beliefs:

-We have destructive beliefs—maybe one of these, maybe something else.
+We all have a few destructive beliefs—maybe one of these, maybe something else.
 We invest in these beliefs because they are part of our reality.
-We adopt beliefs for many reasons.
-Some our packaged inn social learning, others provide a rewarding escape.
+We internalized explanations for many reasons.
+Some ideas are passed down neatly packaged from social learning, other beliefs provided a protective escape from harsh realities.
 The belief, at some point, helped explain difficult events—failure, rejection, unpredictability.
-Soothing the soul, the most relieving explanation is embraced.
+Soothing the soul, the belief is embraced.
 Rigid belief systems protect against uncertainty.
 They became the hypothesis for experience; they became reality.

 Without discernment, flawed notions convolute thinking.
 They intrude on rational explanations.
 We base actions on false premises, remaining invested in the security that the sameness provides.
 All things the same, the self strives to be consistent.

 We examine new experience from the foundations of the past.
 This consistency, when beliefs formed to combat difficult pasts, lead to self-damaging choices in the present.
 We act in ways to support the hidden beliefs, creating a reality that is self-fulfilling strengthening the unshakable belief.